Archer-Tatsu/VQA-ODV/README.md

 October 22–26, 2018, Seoul, Republic of Korea.
 ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3240508.3240581

-## NOTE!!
-[2021-10-12]
-We are in trouble with dropbox policy to ban links exceed the bandwidth limit, so the link might not work recently.
-We are solving this problem, please wait!
-Thanks.

 ## Citation
 **If you use VQA-ODV in your research, please cite**:
 ```